Preliminary program - Struktura 2025

 New technologies - Research center, University of West Bohemia

-Phase analysis of soil sediments with respect to presenceasbestos minerals
+Phase analysis of soil sediments with regard to the presence of asbestos minerals

 Institute of Physics, Czech Academy of Sciences, Praha